LATEST EVENT NEWS

-ENTRIES FOR 2016 EVENT NOW OPEN - SUNDAY APRIL 30THThe 2017 edition of the Glastonbury Road Races sees us take a rare excursion into April with the May Bank Holiday falling on the first.
+ENTRIES FOR 2017 EVENT NOW OPEN - SUNDAY APRIL 30THThe 2017 edition of the Glastonbury Road Races sees us take a rare excursion into April with the May Bank Holiday falling on the first.
 Plans are well under-way for an even bigger and better event to mark the thirty sixth running of the event bigger and better than ever!
 The popular Glastonbury Dragons Festival will be back again this year.
 We are now in a position to supply details and start taking entries.
 Please see below, or select from the Menu at the top of the page.
 Don’t forget to enter early and claim your FREE Technical T-Shirt.

 ABOUT THE RACESThe Glastonbury Road Run, with its main event the "Round the Tor 10K" 10K event, takes place on the Sunday prior to the early May bank holiday each year, on fully traffic-free roads.
 The original Glastonbury Road Run was held over a 5.69 mile course around Glastonbury Tor in 1981 and races have been held every year since, with the exception of 2004 when the event was cancelled due to the Foot and Mouth outbreak.
-The 10K Race, one of the largest road race events in the county of Somerset, and its largest 10K race (798 entrants in 2014) is held on a mainly rural course that undulates around the ancient and mysterious Isle of Avalon mostly following the original 1981 route, starting and finishing within a stones throw of the alleged burial place of King Arthur within the grounds of Glastonbury Abbey.
+The 10K Race, one of the largest road race events in the county of Somerset, and its largest 10K race (around 800 in the last three years) is held on a mainly rural course that undulates around the ancient and mysterious Isle of Avalon mostly following the original 1981 route, starting and finishing within a stones throw of the alleged burial place of King Arthur within the grounds of Glastonbury Abbey.